temporalio/documentation/docs-src/app-dev-context/cancel-an-activity.md

   - guide-context
 ---

-If an Activity is supposed to react to Cancellation, you can test whether it reacts correctly by canceling it.
+If an Activity is supposed to react to a Cancellation, you can test whether it reacts correctly by canceling it.